 “The best way to survive lockdown with your kids is to be kind to yourself.
 You’re only one person and wearing so many hats, whether it’s cooking, cleaning or caring for your kids.
 With that in mind, keep activities to time frames to help make the days say varied and entertaining.

 We’re doing a combination of sports, crafts and language learning, but never in the same order so the kids stay focused and don’t get bored.
 I’ve been using fun language learning apps on my phone to keep Lucas engaged with his French and we’ve been enjoying online reading programmes for reading English.
+Together, you and your child can also find out how to learn to code on mobile.
 We get outside in our back garden at 10:30, 12:30 and 3:00 for at least 30 minutes – come rain or shine.
 It really helps break up the day for everyone.”

 Karen – Travel Mad Mum